HoGentTIN/infra-labs/assignment/1-containers.md

 ## 1.5 Layered file system

-A Docker image is fundamentally different than a "normal" VM disk image.
+A Docker image is fundamentally different from a "normal" VM disk image.
 The latter is nothing more than a file containing, byte for byte, the contents of what would be written to a physical disk partition.
 When mounted, it contains the filesystem with a directory tree.
 A Docker image consists of several so-called layers.
 Each layer adds some files and/or directories to the filesystem.

 ### Inspecting layers of an image